evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 192 liters.
 With the rear seat down, it is 763 liters.
 On the roof, you can load up to 100kg.
 Max weight is 3099kg, and with the base weight of 2440 kg, you can max load 659 kg, including driver and passengers.
-Some options can increase the base weight and reduce the max loading weight.
+Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1500, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750kg.